kevin-tofu/moirestrain/docs/tutorial.rst

    :alt: Partial square-grid ROI detection and measured/true strain comparison
    :width: 100%

-The example below uses ``skimage.data.camera`` as a natural-image background, places an oblique square-marker grid patch into the image, detects the patch, rectifies it from four image-space corner points, and visualizes the rectified reference/deformed grids plus the separated x/y grating components.
+The example below demonstrates oblique-grid rectification.
+It places a tilted square-marker grid patch into a camera image, detects the patch, rectifies it from four image-space corner points, and visualizes the rectified reference/deformed grids plus the separated x/y grating components.
 The black square width and the white gap width are equal.